 Disclosure: Some of the links on this page are affiliate links.
 We may earn a small commission on purchases made through them.
 Our content is not influenced by commissions.

 Purchasing a ceiling fan with built in lights is a great way to keep your ceiling looking uncluttered and kill two birds with one stone.
 The problem is, many of the lights built into ceiling fans simply aren’t bright enough, especially if it’s the only lighting in the room.

-In this guide, we offer some recommendations that we have selected based on a few different factors, but primarily because the light kits included are on the bright side.
+In this guide, we offer some recommendations for ceiling fans with good lighting that we have selected based on a few different factors, but primarily because the light kits included are on the bright side.
 Then we have a couple of tips to keep in mind when purchasing a ceiling fan with bright lights.

 On This Page